 Best For: Families who want to experience the ultimate Hawaiian adventure.

-The big island, also just called Hawaii, is the best Hawaiian island for kids and families seeking a variety of climates and landscapes.
+The big island, also called Hawaii, is the best Hawaiian island for kids and families seeking a variety of climates and landscapes.
 Double the size of nearly all the other islands combined, there is much to explore.
-Families can experience stunning waterfalls, black sand beaches, and snow-capped mountains all within driving distance.
+Families can experience stunning waterfalls, black sand beaches, and snow-capped mountains within driving distance.